Trifoia/talentlms-sdk/README.md

 # TalentLMS SDK
 Nodejs SDK for accessing the TalentLMS API

+This SDK is based off of [version 4.3](https://www.talentlms.com/pages/docs/TalentLMS-API-Documentation.pdf) of the TalentLMS api

 # Template Notes
 ## NPM Script Commands
 Run all tests